Chapter 11: Fortune Upon a Dam

 "But how did you… Oh, right.
 The paintbrush."
-Nazuchi grumbled.
+Nebule grumbled.
 "Can you make me some?"

 "Go get your own!"

-Hearing those words, Nazuchi immediately ducked and covered, hoping that a projectile would just miss him.
+Hearing those words, Nebule immediately ducked, hoping that a projectile would just miss him.

 Instead, he heard a quack.

-"Chalk… That was so unnecessary…" Nazuchi said calmly, his anger slightly building up.
+"Chalk… That was so unnecessary…" Nebule said calmly, his anger slightly building up.
 "I thought I was in danger for a second!"

 "Well it was so important that I had to tell you about the duck!"
 Chalk countered.
 "It was super important! …Ooh!
 I see more!"